rsharma71/Take-Home-Exercises-Jan-2022/Exercises/Exercise1/ReadMe.md

 ### The `Engine`

 Engines are the workhorse of the railway system.
 For our purposes, we need to track the train engine's **Model** (e.g.: "CP 8002"), **Serial Number** (e.g.: "48807"), **Weight** (in pounds, e.g.: 147,700), and **Horse Power** (e.g.: 4400).

 All of this must be stored as read-only information (it cannot be modified).
-You will need a greedy constructor for this type.
+Use private fields and properties with private sets.
+You will need a greedy constructor for this class.
 Create an overloaded .ToString() method for the class to display all the instance values in a comma separated value string.

 ![Engine](./Engine-ClassDiagram.png)